Cameron University honors alumni, faculty

 Dr. Ann Warn, Class of 2001

 In the midst of her successful ophthalmology practice, Warn enrolled at Cameron University to pursue a Master of Business Administration degree.
-She has been a comprehensive ophthalmologist at the Dean A. McGee Eye Institute since 1994 and is a clinical associate professor in the Department of Ophthalmology at the University of Oklahoma.
+She has been a comprehensive ophthalmologist at the Dean McGee Eye Institute since 1994 and is a clinical associate professor in the Department of Ophthalmology at the University of Oklahoma.

 She currently serves as vice chair for the Academy Council of the American Academy of Ophthalmology and has served that organization in numerous capacities.
 She is the recipient of the Academy Achievement and Secretariat Awards.
 She has held various offices for the Oklahoma Academy of Ophthalmology, including two years as president.